TECHNICAL / LIMITED ENROLLMENT

 Office: Allied Health Office

-The Paramedic program and the Emergency Medical Technician (EMT) course at BSC are limited enrollment programs that prepare students to become entry-level Emergency Medical Services providers.
+The Paramedic program, the Advanced EMT course, and the Emergency Medical Technician (EMT) course at BSC are limited enrollment programs.
+These course prepare students to become entry-level Emergency Medical Services providers.
 BSC affiliates with St. Alexius Medical Center, Metro Area Ambulance Service and multiple other facilities to provide concurrent hospital clinical and field internship training along with classroom, laboratory, and Internet course education.

-Paramedic study begins in the fall and encompasses three semesters of classroom and hospital clinical/field education.
+Paramedic study begins in the fall and encompasses three semesters (fall, spring, summer) of classroom and hospital clinical/field education.
 Coursework includes anatomy and physiology, cardiology, pharmacology, patient assessment, airway management, and medical /trauma emergency management in conjunction with hands-on, skill-based training.

 Emergency Medical Technician Course

 EMT study encompasses 16 weeks of classroom and clinical/field education offered in the spring and fall semesters.
 Coursework includes basic anatomy and physiology, airway management, medical and trauma emergency management, and basic pharmacology in conjunction with hands-on, skill-based training.

-EMTs and Paramedics often work with police officers, firefighters, nurses and doctors.
+Paramedics, AEMTs, and EMTs often work with police officers, firefighters, nurses and doctors.
 They may be out in any weather and have irregular hours.
 Work is physically strenuous and can be stressful.
 Potential students must be emotionally stable, able to lift and carry heavy loads, and have good dexterity, eyesight, and accurate color vision.

-Paramedic students who complete the curriculum requirements receive a Program Certificate with 44 course credits or an Associate of Applied Science degree with 60 credits.
-EMT students who successfully pass the course are job ready to enter the workforce.
+Paramedic students who complete the curriculum requirements receive an Associate of Applied Science degree with 60 credits.
+AEMT and EMT students who successfully pass the course are job ready to enter the workforce.

-All students completing the Paramedic program or the EMT course must take the National Registry of Emergency Medical Technicians cognitive and psychomotor exams to become certified as an EMT or Paramedic.
+All students completing the Paramedic program, AEMT, or the EMT course must take the National Registry of Emergency Medical Technicians cognitive and psychomotor exams to become certified as an EMT, AEMT, or Paramedic.

-Detailed program requirements for the Paramedic Technology Associate in Applied Science degree and Program Certificate are located on the second page of the degree plan.
+Detailed program requirements for the Paramedic Technology Associate in Applied Science degree is located on the second page of the degree plan.

-Employment of EMTs and Paramedics is expected to grow by 33 percent through 2020, much faster than the average for all occupations.
-In North Dakota, smaller communities and oil-impacted locations will have the greatest demand and opportunities for EMTs and Paramedics.
+Employment of EMTs, AEMTs, and Paramedics is expected to grow by 33 percent through 2020, much faster than the average for all occupations.
+In North Dakota, smaller communities and oil-impacted locations will have the greatest demand and opportunities for EMTs, AEMTs, and Paramedics.
 Job prospects will be best for those with advanced education and certifications.